Extended Diploma in Health and Social Care (BTEC Level 3)

 What is the Course About?

-This qualification is equivalent to three A-Levels with a maximum UCAS tariff of 168 points.
+The qualification is equivalent to three A Levels and carries a maximum of 168 UCAS tariff points.

-The course is full time and covers a broad range of subjects with a one day a week work placement built into the second year of the course.
+You will study full time across a broad range of subjects, with one placement day per week included in the second year of the course.

-You will study 13 units, the following eight are mandatory:
+You will complete 13 units in total.
+The following eight units are mandatory:

 • Human Lifespan Development